cometbft/cometbft/spec/consensus/proposer-based-timestamp/README.md

 This section describes a version of the Tendermint consensus algorithm, adopted in CometBFT, that uses proposer-based timestamps.

-## Context
+## BFT Time

-Tendermint provides a deterministic, Byzantine fault-tolerant, source of time, defined by the `Time` field present in the headers of committed blocks.
+CometBFT provides a deterministic, Byzantine fault-tolerant, source of time, defined by the `Time` field present in the headers of committed blocks.

-In the current consensus implementation, the timestamp of a block is computed by the [`BFTTime`][bfttime] algorithm:
+In the current consensus implementation, the timestamp of a block is computed by the [`BFT Time`][bfttime] algorithm:

 - Validators include a timestamp in the `Precommit` messages they broadcast.
 Timestamps are retrieved from the validators' local clocks,